dji-sdk/Onboard-SDK-Doc/source/appendix/firmware.md

 date: 2020-05-08
 keywords: [attention, hardware purchase, software version, firmware version]
 ---
-It is recommended that developers use the following versions or least higher than below when developing the application.
+It is recommended that use the following specified firmware or the version was no less than the belows when developing the application.

 ## OSDK 4.0.0
 <div><table>